Crawl

-Before you start, gather the essentials:
+Before you start, get the basics together:

-Explain the posture with a bridge
+Teach the flat posture with a low bridge (optional)

 Get a single crawled step

-Build up in tiny stages
+Add distance, in tiny stages

 Empty your hand, then add the word

-A little more distance, without the lure
+A little more distance, with an empty hand

 - AVSAB — Position Statement on Humane Dog Training (2021)